Rebellion (novel)

 Rebellion (Die Rebellion) is a 1924 novel by the Austrian writer Joseph Roth.
 It tells the story of a war veteran who has become a street musician after losing one leg.
 The novel was published in the newspaper Vorwärts from 27 July to 29 August 1924.
 It has been adapted for television twice: in 1962 by Wolfgang Staudte, and in 1993 by Michael Haneke.

 Reception

 Nicholas Lezard of The Guardian reviewed the book in 2000: "Roth's tale has that very European, straightforward, fairy-tale logic that makes everything both inevitable yet strangely nightmarish.
 You wouldn't be far wrong to think of Roth as occupying the fourth corner of a square whose other apices are Kafka, Musil and Stefan Zweig."
 Lezard continued: "At one or two points the novel leaps into strange, almost magical-realist territory; not a term I like much, but it suggests the sense of dreamlike dislocation you feel from time to time while reading.
 This portrait of one of the shards of a splintering society is deceptively simple, but will haunt you for a long time afterwards."

+In 2021 the Irish writer Hugo Hamilton published a novel entitled The Pages.
+It is a story told from the perspective of a book, a first edition of Roth’s The Rebellion.